Ellpeck/MLEM/Docs/articles/input.md

 ```

 ### External gesture handling
 If your game already handles gestures through some other means, you might notice that one of the gesture handling methods stops working correctly.
-This is due to the fact that MonoGame's gesture querying system only supports each gesture to be queried once before it is removed from the queue.
+This is due to the fact that MonoGame's gesture querying system only supports each gesture being queried once before it is removed from the queue.

-If you want to continue using your own gesture handling, but still allow the `InputHandler` to use gestures (for [MLEM.Ui](ui.md), for example), you can set `GesturesExternal` to true in your `InputHandler`.
+If you want to continue using your own gesture handling, but still allow the `InputHandler` to use gestures (for [MLEM.Ui](ui.md), for example), you can set `ExternalGestureHandling` to true in your `InputHandler`.
 Then, you can use `AddExternalGesture` to make the input handler aware of a gesture for the duration of the update frame that you added it on.